toluibiwoye/DataScience-and-MachineLearning-Portfolio/README.md

 ### Comparing different Basketball Player Eras Using Historical Data

+Comparing the excellence of players from different eras is a topic of considerable controversy and curiosity in the ever-changing game of basketball.
+The game has seen radical transformations in the last 20 years, evolving from the physicality of the 1990s to the pace-and-space age of the present.
+Through the use of an extensive dataset spanning more than 20 years, we are able to examine and contrast the performance measures of basketball players from various historical periods.
+This method enables us to analyse the subtleties of the game that are captured by statistics, such as player effect and scoring efficiency, giving the age-old debate of which players stand out historically a quantitative foundation.
+We seek to provide insights by bridging the gap between various eras of basketball through careful data analysis.

 #### Cleaning the Dataset
 This is how we clean the dataset